ethanfeiza/ethanfeiza.github.io/_posts/2026-05-9-BayesianInference.md

 The posterior is always what we're after.
 It reflects our updated belief about θ given everything observed so far.

-A side note on the likelihood P(X)
-Notice P(X) sits in the denominator of the formula above.
-Its only job is to ensure the posterior sums to 1 across all possible values of θ.
-It has no dependence on θ and is a constant regardless of the parameter value we're evaluating.
-Since we'll be focused on identifying the shape of the posterior distribution, a constant that scales everything uniformly doesn't meaningfully change anything.
-We can drop the denominator and write:

-$$
-\small P(\theta \mid X) \propto P(X \mid \theta) \cdot P(\theta)
-$$

-<p style="text-align: center; font-size: 0.85em;">Where ∝ means "proportional to"</p>

-Again, the shape of the posterior is determined entirely by the numerator, so we'll refer to this formula from here on out.
 Let's put this knowledge to the test with a famous example in Bayesian probability.

 _Consider a disease that affects 1% of the population.
 A diagnostic test for this disease is 95% accurate: if you have the disease, the test returns positive 95% of the time.
 If you don’t have the disease, the test returns negative 95% of the time (a 5% false positive rate).
 You test positive.
 What is the probability you actually have the disease?_